English

 view | View container, similar to div in HTML |

-scroll-view | scrollable view container |
+scroll-view | Scrollable view container |

-swiper | Slider view container, such as for carousel banner |
+swiper | Slider view container, used for banners |

-match-media | Dynamic screen adaptation component, such as some content not displayed on narrow screen |
+match-media | Screen adaptive component, e.g., hiding content on narrow screens |

-movable-area | Dragable area |
+movable-area | Draggable area |

-cover-view | A text component that can be covered on the native component |
+cover-view | Text component that can overlay native components |

-cover-image | An image component that can be covered on the native component |
+cover-image | Image component that can overlay native components |

 Basic Content:

-Component name | Instruction |
+Component Name | Description |

 ---|---|

-icon | icon |
+icon | Icon |

-text | characters |
+text | Text |

-rich-text | Rich Text Display Component |
+rich-text | Rich text display component |

 progress | Progress bar |